Interim Dean, Penn State Law and the School of International Affairs

 B.A., Swarthmore College

-An elected member of the American Law Institute (ALI), Professor Romero has written two books, co-edited a three-volume anthology, and published over thirty law review articles, book chapters, and essays.
+An elected member of the American Law Institute (ALI), Dean Romero has written two books, co-edited a three-volume anthology, and published numerous law review articles, book chapters, and essays.
 A former advisory board member of Penn State's Africana Research Center, Professor Romero previously served as president of both the South Central Pennsylvania Chapter of the ACLU and the NAACP of the Greater Carlisle Area.
 He has also served as an academic dean at Penn State Law and as a visiting professor of law at Howard and Rutgers.
 Upon graduating from USC Law, where he served as an editor of the Southern California Law Review, Professor Romero worked in private practice and as a law clerk to a federal judge in Los Angeles before he began teaching.

 “The Power of Exclusion: Congress, Courts, and the Plenary Power,” in Compassionate Migration and Regional Policy in the Americas (S. Bender & W. Arrocha, eds., Palgrave Macmillan, 2017).